makersacademy/acebook-node-template/README.md

 <a href="https://github.com/Chloeem/acebook-SACDWS/projects/1">Project Board</a>

 ## MVP
-- Sign up
+- Sign up: validation
-- Log in
-- Log out
+- Log in: validation
-- Create a text post
-- View post on the feed
+- Log out: end the session
 - Show posts in reverse chronological order
+- I want to be able to create a profile
+- I want to be able to visit my profile

 ## MVP User stories
 ```